incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

+ConfigMaps make it possible to inject configuration data into application pods.
-This page provides a real world example of how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.
+This document provides a real-world example of how to configure Redis using a ConfigMap.
+It assumes that you have already [configured a pod to use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).